Cats: Page 2

 Immune Stimulants: Not a likely treatment, but in the experimental stage.
 Your vet may offer them.

 Feline Kennel Cough Vaccine: Considered by some to help stimulate the local immune system within the sinus passages and therefore speed healing.
-Maybe, but I'm not convinced.
-No harm in trying though.
+Maybe, most experts don't seem to think this vaccine is very effective

-Vitamins and other supplements: I'm a believer that anti-oxidants, omega 3 fatty acids, colloidal minerals, and other supplements help speed and aid healing, but whether, how much, which brands, and how important are still in debate.
+Vitamins and other supplements: I'm a believer that anti-oxidants, omega 3 fatty acids, vitamins, and other supplements help speed and aid healing, but whether, how much, which brands, and how important are still in debate.

 My Favorite Treatment: For most of my cat patients suffering from sinus symptoms due to an upper respiratory "cold", here's what I do: (your vet may very well do things differently as my treatment is considered controversial or old fashioned)